JohnConnorNPC/Not-Another-Twitter-Bot/README.md

   http://localhost:5000/sendtweet
 ```

-## Example
+## Examples

-For an example of how to automate tweets from a file, refer to `sendtweet.py` included in this repository.
-This script reads a message from a specified file and posts it to Twitter using NATBOT's web endpoint.
+To understand how to automate tweets from a file, refer to the `sendtweet.py` script in this repository.
+This example demonstrates how to read a message from a specified file and post it to Twitter using NATBOT's web endpoint.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and is licensed under the [MIT License](LICENSE).

----